fourks/zxnext_pawn_demo/README.md

 2. Insert the SD card in your Spectrum Next computer and start it.

-3. Go to the directory zxnext_pawn_demo and run the program pawndemo.sna.
+3. Go to the directory pawndemo and run the program pawndemo.sna.

 ## Known Problems